-

 })

-Below is an example of our capitalize
+Below is an example of our capitalize filter being used:

 {{ message | capitalize }}

 The filter’s function always receives the expression’s value (the result of the former chain) as its first argument.
-In the above example, the capitalize
+In the above example, the capitalize filter function will receive the value of message as its argument.

 Filters can be chained: